-Small businesses are often times under staffed and the owners are over worked.
+Small businesses are oftentimes understaffed and the owners are overworked.
 But that is no excuse for maintaining poor small business records.
-Some small businesses don’t understand the “records” part of their business to the point where written records are almost non-existent.
+Some small businesses don’t understand the “records” part of their business to the point that written records are almost non-existent.

-Not keeping detailed small business records or no records at all can cause serious problems for your business and the agencies that regulate your business.
-For some, record keeping is just one of those task they don’t want to deal with, others complain they don’t have the time.
+Not keeping detailed small business records, or no records at all causes serious problems for your business and the agencies that regulate your business.
+For some, record keeping is just one of the tasks they want to avoid, others complain they don’t have the time.

-No matter what your reason for poor small business record keeping, the reasons for good records are immense; they range from not missing important tax deductions to preparing financial statements.
+No matter what the reason for poor small business record keeping, the reasons for good records are immense.
+The reasons range from not missing important tax deductions to preparing financial statements.

 Budgeting For Small Business Starts With an Affordable Car

 Here are 5 major reasons for keeping detailed small business records:

 1. Maintain business ethics and stay honest with the IRS and other regulatory agencies, as well as your own peace of mind

 3. Monitor Your Small Business Progress for Profits